Tehmina Sunny

-Tehmina Sunny is an English actress.
-She is also trained as a violinist and vocalist.
+Tehmina Sunny is an English actress, violinist, and vocalist.
 She is of Indian descent.

 Life and career

-Sunny's career began whilst living in London.
+Sunny's career began while she was living in London.
 After a trip to Los Angeles to study with an acting teacher, she decided that LA was a city she would like to live and work in.
-Not an easy transition, she moved to LA to pursue her dreams.
+Despite the challenging transition, she moved to LA to pursue her dreams.